[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 Another useful option that you can try is to update the USB driver in order to fix the volume does not recognize file system.

-After this, you can simply restart the PC after this configuration.
-To do so, you have to follow the below steps:
+After this configuration, you can simply restart the PC.
+To do so, you have to follow the steps below:

 • Now, in the Device Manager, you can find USB controllers and unfold them.
 Next, make a right-click on it and click Generic USB Hub and then simply click Update Driver Software.